New York State Route 439

 New York State Route 439 (NY 439) was an east–west state highway on Staten Island in New York in the United States.
 The western terminus of the route was at the Goethals Bridge, where it continued into New Jersey as its Route 439.
 Its eastern terminus was at the Staten Island Ferry terminal in the St. George neighborhood.
 In between, NY 439 followed the Staten Island Expressway, Forest Avenue, Victory Boulevard, and Bay Street.

 When NY 439 was assigned in 1949, it extended eastward into Brooklyn by way of the Bay Ridge Ferry.
 In Brooklyn, the NY 439 designation continued along Bay Ridge Avenue (69th Street), 4th Avenue and Shore Road Drive to exit 1 of the Belt Parkway, where it ended.
-In 1964, the Verrazano-Narrows Bridge between Brooklyn and Staten Island was completed, resulting in the deactivation of the Bay Ridge Ferry and the truncation of NY 439 to the St. George ferry terminal.
+In 1964, the Verrazzano–Narrows Bridge between Brooklyn and Staten Island was completed, resulting in the deactivation of the Bay Ridge Ferry and the truncation of NY 439 to the St. George ferry terminal.
 NY 439 ceased to exist entirely c.
 1968.
 Although the number was removed in New York, it had carried over to New Jersey and still exists today in Elizabeth, New Jersey, as Route 439.